Fibre Fashion for INDIN

 Khajornsak Nakpan was recognized with the coveted Iron A' Design Award in 2022, a testament to excellence of their work Bio Melanin Fibre Fashion.

 Access a rich repository of press releases on Khajornsak Nakpan, offered to press and media professionals for unrestricted use in their stories.
-Instantly access 1 press releases, available exclusively for journalists.
+Available now: 1 press releases ready for immediate access by journalists.

 Award-winning designer Khajornsak Nakpan introduces a groundbreaking approach to fashion design, utilizing soil-based bio-fibres to create sustainable garments for the future in Thailand.